Beehive324/Fairson-Soares.github.io/_pages/about.md

 - Developing and monitoring key performance indicators (KPIs) to evaluate and enhance operational efficiency.

 This role allowed me to apply my technical skills to real-world problems, contributing to the improvement of care home operations through data-driven strategies.

+### Bloomberg Tech Lab Fellow

+- I participated in an intensive 3-day on-site event where I engaged in a Data Structures & Algorithms workshop, technical mock interviews, and an imposter syndrome workshop.
+During this event, I developed a Portfolio Manager using Python, enhancing my understanding of financial concepts such as Security, Position, Market, and Market Value.
+This project reinforced my Object-Oriented Programming skills and provided an opportunity to collaborate with fellow engineers, fostering valuable professional connections.

+- Additionally, I received mentorship from a Bloomberg Engineer, gaining profound insights and guidance on interview techniques and the overall application process.
+This experience not only strengthened my technical abilities but also enriched my professional network.